-Examines the major personality theories, including those proposed by Freud, learning theorists, trait theorists, social learning, and humanistic.
+This course explores personality development and personality structure of the major personality theories, including those proposed by Freud, learning theorists, trait theorists, social learning, and humanistic.

-PSY5990 Professional Development I (1)
+PSY5990 Professional Development I (0, 1)

-Students develop and practice initial personal and professional competencies related to working in the field of marriage and family therapy.
+This course is designed for students to develop and practice initial personal and professional competencies related to working in the field of marriage and family therapy.
 Emphasis is placed on the development of the therapist and the structure of the therapeutic process.